fncbook/fnc/chapter9/spectral-integration.md

 ```{index} trapezoid formula; for integration
 ```

-In [Exercise 1](#problem-specint-trapperiod) you are asked to verify that this result is identical to the value of the trapezoid formula on $2n+1$ nodes.
+In @problem-specint-trapperiod you are asked to verify that this result is identical to the value of the trapezoid formula on $2n+1$ nodes.

 ```{prf:observation}
 The trapezoid integration formula is spectrally accurate for periodic functions.